Mind Switches in Futurama and Stargate: Proof of Theorem 3.1

 It remains to prove the reverse inequality

 We need only prove

-indeed, \eqref{lowerbound1} and \eqref{lowerbound} are equivalent by the Parity Theorem, since $P(n,m,r)$ has parity $n-m$.
-Hence, supposing that $P=P(n,m,r)$ equals a product $Q$ of $w$ distinct transpositions, none equal to a factor of $P$, our aim is to show that $w \ge n-m+r$.
+indeed, \eqref{lowerbound1} and \eqref{lowerbound} are equivalent by Lemma 3.3, since as was noted above, $\sigma$ has parity $n-m +r +\epsilon_r$.
+Supposing that $\sigma=\sigma(Q)$ for a product $Q$ of $w$ distinct transpositions, none occurring in $\sigma$, our goal is now to show that $w \ge n-m+r$.